1. Home

 Working after retirement

 More and more people continue to work well into their retirement period.
-They like to have a daily rhythm, structure in their days, to stay among people, to share their knowledge and to keep making themselves useful.
+They like to have a daily rhythm, and structure in their days, to stay among people, to share their knowledge and to keep making themselves useful.

 After reaching retirement age, this group often continues to work for the employer where they have been active for many years.
 In addition to their wages, they will also receive retirement benefits and any additional employee pension.
 It is also possible to postpone the payment of extra pension.

 Are you of pensionable age and do you want to get back to work?
-Nowadays there are plenty of job boards especially for the elderly.
+Nowadays there are plenty of job boards, especially for the elderly.
 For example:

 Actively get started with your job hunt at 50-plus

-You've been applying for a job for a while, but with no luck.
+You've been applying for a job for a while but with no luck.
 Time to broaden your horizons and give your job hunt a boost in the right direction.
 It is important that you do not sit still, because employers mainly look at what you have done in the past three years.
 If you were unemployed during that period, that does not create a good impression.
 Therefore, make sure that you stay busy, for example with training, voluntary work or an internship.
 Our tips:

 • Do a course, training or education.
 Gaining new knowledge is always valuable.
 Check this site to see which courses suit which profession.